ionwyn/ChessJS/README.md

 ## Notes before contributing

+Please take a look at **gameLogic.js**.
+Other files are related to game rules and front-end work.

 I am building a chess engine; I am not interested in spending 10,000 hours to train your Neural Network.
 I am interested in the clever ways in which we can improve the efficiency of the current traditional chess engine in progress here.

 ### What we have so far: